 If you’re a new manager, you may be stepping out of an individual contributor role.
 This makes you biased towards your old needs.
 And you are unaware of the new skills you may need to master.

-You may hear phrases like, “you can be a shit shield, or a shit funnel”.
-The virtuous answer to that phrase is to say, of course, I’ll be a shit shield.
-It sounds like an honorable thing to do.
-And it seems like it will make your team successful.
+You’ll hear phrases like, “you can be a shit shield, or a shit funnel”.
+The response to that seems obvious: “be the shit shield”.
+It sounds honorable.
+And you don’t want to expose your team to dysfunction, right?

 Sometimes it is necessary

 There is some value in shielding your team.
 In some organizations, it may even be necessary.
 Dysfunction is common!
 You’ll find it everywhere you go.